Goldman, Morgan Stanley, to also settle on foreclosures: sources

-(Reuters) - Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N) are expected to agree as soon as this week to a $1.5 billion settlement with federal regulators over botched foreclosure claims, two sources familiar with the matter said on Tuesday.
+(Reuters) - Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N) are among a group of banks expected to agree as soon as this week to a $1.5 billion settlement with federal regulators over botched foreclosure claims, two sources familiar with the matter said on Tuesday.

 The accord would come on the heels of a separate $8.5 billion settlement announced on Monday with 10 bigger mortgage servicers, including America Corp (BAC.N), Citigroup Inc (C.N), JPMorgan Case & Co (JPM.N), Wells Fargo & Co (WFC.N).

 HSBC Holdings Inc (HSBA.L), Ally Financial Inc GKM.N, EverBank Financial Corp (EVER.N) and OneWest Bank FSB have also said they are in settlement discussions with the Federal Reserve and the Office of the Comptroller of the Currency.